kisswiki/kisswiki/src/hardware/keyboard_glove80.md

 @BikeForCoffee

 I have gorilla-like hands with giant meaty palms and blunt, inarticulate thumbs.
 I can't text one-handed.
 They are not typical hands, and not even typical "big hands", but they aren't that uncommon.
 For MY hands, the Kinesis thumb cluster is much less tiring, because on the Glove, the stretch to the furthest thumb keys starts to hurt at the end of the day.
 This is because of how they chose to lay them out.
 On the Kinesis, I can reach out my thumb and hit Pg Dn with the inner edge of the knuckle and bend my thumb to hit Pg Up with the tip.
 On the Glove, jumping between the equivalent of those outer keys requires a lift and pivot at the lower thumb joint that eventually gets sore.
 So yes, the Glove80's thumb cluster is preferable for most hand sizes, large and small, but if you have XL, beefy hands (think construction workers, mechanics, landscapers, weight lifters, etc) and your thumbs are more like small elbows than fingers, the Kinesis-style thumb cluster might be a better fit.

+@[deleted]
+Cherry Browns feel like a proper tactile switch compared to the Choc Browns.

+@Stunning-Road-6924

+Choc Browns are quite terrible and almost not tactile at all.
+Sunset is the only non-clicky good tactile available at the moment.
+I’m looking forward to Sunrise (silent version) being released this spring as well, alongside with silent linear 20g and 35g.

 https://www.reddit.com/r/ErgoMechKeyboards/comments/1af0b9a/ask_all_the_comparison_questions_you_have_i_wont/